Sedation can help when anxiety, gag reflex, or longer treatment makes dental care feel hard.

 Will I feel pain during the procedure?

 Sedation does not replace local anesthesia, it works alongside it.
 You will still receive local anesthetic to numb the treatment area.
-The sedation simply removes anxiety, tension, and awareness of time.
-The combination makes procedures far more comfortable than local anesthesia alone.
+Sedation can reduce anxiety, tension, and awareness of time so treatment feels more manageable.

 What should I do after a sedation appointment?